PBGC’s Two Pension Insurance Programs: Single-Employer and Multiemployer

 The single-employer program covers about 30 million people in more than 22,000 ongoing plans.
 While the single-employer insurance program has a considerable deficit ($24 billion as of Sept.
 30, 2015), the program has significant assets ($86 billion) to pay its obligations ($110 billion) for many years.

-The multiemployer program covers pension plans created and funded though collective bargaining agreements between a group of employers, usually in related industries, and a union.
+The multiemployer program covers pension plans created and funded through collective bargaining agreements between a group of employers, usually in related industries, and a union.
 Multiemployer plans provide pension portability, allowing participants to accumulate benefits earned for service with different employers throughout their careers.
 Multiemployer plans are common in the construction, transportation, retail food, manufacturing and services industries.
 The insurable event triggering PBGC's obligation to provide guaranteed benefits is plan insolvency (when a plan runs out of money).
 When that occurs, PBGC doesn't take over operations of the plan; rather, we provide financial assistance so the plan can pay benefits up to the legal limit for multiemployer plans, which is much lower than for single-employer plans.

 The multiemployer program covers 10 million workers and retirees in about 1,400 ongoing plans.
 The multiemployer program has a severe deficit.
 As of Sept.
 30, 2015, assets totaled about $2 billion and obligations totaled $54 billion.
 It's likely that the multiemployer insurance program will run out of money by 2025 without action by Congress.